INTRO VIDEOS CLOUD COMPUTING DIRECTORY GLOSSARY ABOUT THE AUTHOR PRESS CONTACT SITE MAP

 Another key component of AWS is the Amazon Simple Storage Service or "S3".
 This enables customers to store data online in so-termed "buckets".
 As Amazon explain "S3 provides a simple web interface that can be used to store and retrieve any amount of data, at any time, from anywhere on the web.
 It gives any developer access to the same highly scalable, reliable, fast, inexpensive data storage infrastructure that Amazon uses to run its own global network of web sites".

 Another IaaS provider is Rackspace, which provides private clouds, dedicated hosting, and cloud hosting services.
 The latter include Rackspace Cloud Servers (as a competitor to Amazon EC2) and Rackspace Cloud Files (as a competitor to Amazon's S3).
-IaaS services can also be purchased from GoGrid, which offers cloud hosting, hybrid hosting and dedicated hosting solutions.
-A longer list of IaaS providers is included in my Cloud Computing Directory.
+IaaS services can also be purchased from most major players in the computing industry, including IBM.

 Cloud vendors offering SaaS, PaaS and IaaS services now provide most individuals and organizations with a real alternative to running local computing resources in-house.
 There are also now three reasons why, within a decade, cloud computing is likely to be the only mainstream computing show in town.
 Specifically, the key reasons that cloud computing will become inevitable are that: